-If your computer can't use DVD-ROMs, you can get the full Red Hat Linux distribution on CD-ROMs by sending in the coupon in the back of this book.
+If your computer cannot use DVDs, you can get the full Fedora Core 2 distribution on CD-ROMs by sending in the coupon in the back of this book.

-Red Hat Linux was initially used almost solely to provide network services.
-However, Red Hat started working hard to make Linux suitable for your everyday use.
-The result is that Red Hat Linux is now used in both server and desktop environments.
+Fedora Core (and in its previous life, Red Hat Linux) was initially used almost solely to provide network services.
+However, the company Red Hat, Inc., and many open source developers, such as the GNOME Project, started working hard to make Linux suitable for everyday use.
+The result is that Fedora Core is now used in both server and desktop environments.
 It's used by individuals, businesses, and governments to cut costs, improve performance, and just plain get work done.

-You can use Red Hat Linux as a desktop workstation, a network server, an Internet gateway, a firewall, the basis of an embedded system (such as a smart VCR or a robot), or even as a multiprocessor supercomputer.
-And, thanks to the many, many people who continually make refinements and innovations, Red Hat Linux continues to become more flexible and capable with each release.
+You can use Fedora Core as a desktop workstation, a network server, an Internet gateway, a firewall, the basis of an embedded system (such as a smart VCR or a robot), or even a multiprocessor supercomputer.
+And, thanks to the many, many people who continually make refinements and innovations, Fedora Core continues to become more flexible and capable with each release.